 - Identify and manage community attitudes and expectations

 - Assess the level of real or perceived impact for the identified community

 - Decide on what decisions the community can be engaged in

 - Choose the most appropriate level to engage the community

 - Select the community engagement techniques to be used

 Like any business function, community engagement needs to be managed.
 It should have a clear objective, be timely and be allocated to someone in the business as a responsibility.

-In addition, CE Plans should include:
+In addition, community engagement plans should include:

 - A description of any engagement activities undertaken to date

 - Who has business responsibility for the activity, when it will occur and where